Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 A master of camouflage, the Gray Treefrog blends in with the tree bark on which it perches and clocks in at just 1.25″–2.25″ in length, with the females often slightly larger than the males.
 They can change their color based on their environment, ranging from green to gray to brown, but young frogs are typically bright green.
 It lays clumps of 10 to 14 eggs along the shores of ponds.

 Its call is a short, high-pitched trill and can be heard (but difficult to spot) around dusk from spring through summer as they look for mates and establish their territories.
-Find it everywhere except Dukes and Nantucket Counties.
+It can be found statewide.

 A green frog sitting on dewy leaves.